learn-co-students/kwk-l1-messy_macarena_lab_ruby-kwk-students-l1-det-070918/README.md

 You're going to teach Ruby how to do the Macarena!
 Within the program `macarena.rb` are some of the steps of the Mararena.
 They are out of order and a few of the steps are missing.
 It's your job to fix them!

-Run `learn` to see the correct sequence of steps one at a time.
+Run `learn` to seen the correct sequence of steps one at a time.

 <p>&nbsp;</p>